n0shake/blog/content/blog/on_productivity.md

 > For someone on the maker's schedule, having a meeting is like throwing an exception.
 It doesn't merely cause you to switch from one task to another; it changes the mode in which you work.

-- Always have an agenda.
+- **Always have an agenda**.
 Having 1-1s or meetings just for the sake of meeting isn't useful.
 If there isn't any agenda, you can convert your meeting into a social.
-- Be it with chat or a meeting, always try to come up with action items and follow-ups.
+- Be it with chat or a meeting, always try to **come up with action items** and follow-ups.
 This is also generally good practice if geographically diverse teams are working together.
-- Decline meetings especially if you think your presence isn't going to be useful.
+- **Decline meetings** especially if you think your presence isn't going to be useful.
 Do not feel obligated to attend a meeting just because you're invited.
 If you're not planning to attend a meeting, message the meeting organizer letting them before hand.
 You don't want to piss off your manager by skipping all meetings, but it's important to understand the meeting cost: 5 engineers * 30 mins + 15-20 mins of context-switching overhead every week.

 ## Closing Thoughts